sheeley820/tag-list-action/README.md

 ```

-Now the GitHub root context was the hardest part to figure out.
-Those are overridden with environment variables that
+Setting the GitHub context is one of the more poorly documented parts of this process.
+There are several files which
-`act` parses.
-If you run act with the `--verbose` flag it will print those variables out.
+`act` uses to define the GitHub context.
+They are: `.env`, `.input`, `.secrets`, `.vars` and `event.json`, each with

-This is where I faced the most trouble, because their documentation on this is very sparse.
-What they don't mention is
+their own flag.
+If you run `act` with the `--verbose` flag you can see how values from these files are parsed by `act`
-how these environment variables are set.
-Some environment variables cannot be overridden.
-Other environment variables
+and used inside the action.

-are derivatives of other environment variables.
-So in particular I wanted to override the `github.repository_owner`
+What the `act` documentation does not mention is how these environment variables are set.
+Some environment variables
-variable, because by default it uses the git repo as that value.
-But the syntax of my git repo caused problems, which
+cannot be overridden.
+Other environment variables are derivatives of other environment variables.
+So in particular
-means when I made API requests using the value of that variable it fails.
-But every time I attempted to override the
+if you wanted to override the `github.repository_owner` value in the context, you cannot do so directly.
+By default
-`GITHUB_REPOSITORY_OWNER` variable nothing happened.
-Until I discovered that it was being derived from `GITHUB_REPOSITORY`.
+`act` uses the local git repo URL to set the `GITHUB_REPOSITORY` variable and from that derives the value for the
-Once I set that value the other was correct.
+`GITHUB_REPOSITORY_OWNER` variable, meaning you cannot directly set `GITHUB_REPOSITORY_OWNER` in your dotfiles.

 So your final command will look something like this:
 ```bash